-Michael Palmer (whose biography can be found at his website) held a faculty position in the chemistry department at the University Of Waterloo before being fired after his refusal to receive a toxic mRNA jab.
+Michael Palmer, who spoke to me in the following conversation, held a faculty position in the chemistry department at the University Of Waterloo before being fired after his refusal to receive the jab.

-He published an eye-opening book – which is freely available for download – in which he debunks the “atomic bomb” story using archival medical and scientific data and showing that the destruction of Hiroshima and Nagasaki was a result of mustard gas and napalm akin to the bombing of other cities (like Tokyo).
+He published a book – which is freely available for download – in which he challenges the atomic bomb claim, using archival medical and scientific data and showing that the destruction of Hiroshima and Nagasaki was a result of mustard gas and napalm, not unlike the bombing of other cities (like Tokyo).

 For a detailed collection of critiques and analyses, I recommend going through this “guided tour” which includes patents, photos, reports, testimonies and more.